jbloomlab/new_2nd_gen_BA2_variant/README.md

-# Analysis of spike amino-acid mutations in new second-generation BA.2 variant
+# Analysis of spike amino-acid mutations in BA.2.86 (a new second-generation BA.2 variant)

-Small analysis by Jesse Bloom of spike mutations a new second-generation BA.2 variant with large number of mutations.
+Small analysis by Jesse Bloom of spike mutations in BA.2.86, a new second-generation BA.2 variant with large number of mutations.

 Some background on the small number of sequences for this variant can be found: